-Opening hours: During Legal Terms: Mon - Fri 9:00am -8.00pm; Saturday in rotation with other Inns
+Opening hours: During Legal Terms: Mon - Fri 9:00am - 8.00pm.
+Saturdays in rotation with other Inns.

-Outside Legal Terms: we do not open on bank holidays or over the Christmas period and occasionally need to close early for special events, such as Call.
+Outside Legal Terms:

+Mon - Fri 9:00am - 5.00pm.
+We do not open on bank holidays or over the Christmas period and occasionally need to close early for special events, such as Call.

-Loans: All library users may borrow ordinary books and bound periodicals for either an hour during opening times or overnight from an hour before closing until an hour after opening, on the production of appropriate ID.
+Loans: Most current legal textbooks and bound periodicals may be loaned for either an hour during opening times or overnight from an hour before closing until an hour after opening, on the production of appropriate ID.